Codeception/Codeception/docs/modules/PhpBrowser.md

 # PhpBrowser

-Uses Mink (http://mink.behat.org) with PHP Goutte browser to interact with your application.
+Uses Mink (http://mink.behat.org) with Goutte Driver to interact with your application.
-Contains all Mink actions with additional ones, listed below.
+Contains all Mink actions and additional ones, listed below.

-Use to perform acceptance tests with non-javascript browser.
+Use to perform web acceptance tests with non-javascript browser.

 If test fails stores last shown page in 'output' dir.

 __Configuration__

 * start *required* - the url of your app
-* output - dir were last shown page should be stored on fail.
+* output *required* - dir were last shown page should be stored on fail.

+## Actions

 ### submitForm